bham-carpentries/2018-07-26-python_git-novice/index.md

 root: .
 ---

+**This is the version taught at the [Programming with Python, including The Unix Shell, and Version Control with Git](https://bham-carpentries.github.io/2018-07-26-python/) workshop on Thursday 26th and Friday 27th July.
+The episodes that are marked as 'Supplemental' were not covered during the workshop, but may be useful to you.**

 Wolfman and Dracula have been hired by Universal Missions (a space services spinoff from Euphoric State University) to investigate if it is possible to send their next planetary lander to Mars.
 They want to